lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 >As shown in our table of model comparisons, the Chi-square difference tests between models showed statistically significant differences between the unidimensional and correlated factors model ($\chi ^{2}(3) = 120.178, p < .001$).
 The second-order model and bifactor model did not differ from each other ($\chi ^{2}(8) = -37.828, p = 1.000$).
 The CFI, RMSEA, SRMR, AIC, and BIC values all favored the second-order and correlated factors models (which did not differ from each other).

 >We obtained estimates of model-based internal consistency associated with the second-order model.
 Specifically, we calculated $\omega_{ho}$, which represents the proportion of GRMSAAW total score variance due to the higher-order factor.
 The value of 0.88 indicates strong reliability.
 Similarly, we obtained omega values for the subscales.
 These ranged were 0.90, 0.81, and 0.81 for Traditional Pedagogy, Valued-by-the-Student, and Socially Responsive Pedagogy, respectively.
-Taken together, the omega values from our second order model suggest suggest a strong general factor and strong subscales.
+Taken together, the omega values from our second order model suggest a strong general factor and strong subscales.

 ### Explanation to grader